 Personality quizzes help us discover which groups we fit into.
 That’s why they’re so good for engagement.
 A good personality quiz can easily achieve up to 80% participation rates and 90% completion rates.

 In personality quizzes, there are no successes and failures, or incorrect and correct answers.
-It’s all about learning more about ourselves, clarifying needs, and expressing preferences.
+It’s all about learning more about ourselves, clarifying our needs, and expressing preferences.

 The way it works is very simple.
 You, the quiz creator, decide on your topic and possible outcomes, each outcome represents a different group or type.
-Then you write down a series of multiple choice questions that could help you understand who belongs to each group and associate each answer option with the outcome it supports.
+Then you write down a series of multiple-choice questions that could help you understand who belongs to each group and associate each answer option with the outcome it supports.

 What’s your skin type, your love language, or your personality type?
 Which superstar, animated character, or politician do you resemble?
 What kind of employee, learner, or parent are you?
 These are just a few examples of questions you can answer with a personality quiz.